top of page

 • Busy streets and parks

+Always ensure experiences remain positive.
 Try to avoid overwhelming your puppy with too much stimulation at once.

 Basset Hound Food and Nutrition: Why It's Important

 For a Basset Hound, a well-balanced, nutritious diet is essential, helping your dog maintain a healthy weight, support joint health, and support overall wellbeing.
+Because Basset Hounds are prone to obesity, careful attention to portion control and calorie intake is essential throughout their lives.

 Choosing the Best Dog Food for a Basset Hound